Record, upload, and analyze GPS-based activities with the Strava Android app

 Recording an Activity

 Click the plus sign icon in the lower right-hand corner to reveal the option to record an activity.
-Strava will default to recording the activity typeset in your Profile (Ride or Run), but you can change this by tapping the shoe or bike icon.
+Strava will default to recording the primary sport from your profile, but you can change this by tapping the shoe or bike icon.

 - To begin recording, simply tap the Start button near the bottom of the screen.

 - You can also tap on Splits (if you're recording a run) or Map to see your splits and progress in real-time.